helm/helm/docs/charts_hooks.md

   rendered, but before any resources have been rolled back.
 - post-rollback: Executes on a rollback request after all resources have been modified.
+- crd-install: Adds CRD resources before any other checks are run.
+This is used only on CRD definitions that are used by other manifests in the chart.

 ## Hooks and the Release Lifecycle